 - By Velocity Frequent Flyer status: Gold or Platinum members travelling on Etihad or Virgin Australia

-- By Lounge membership: when travelling on Virgin Australia flights to New Zealand
+- By lounge membership: Priority Pass members (with a $20 per person co-pay) and Virgin Australia Lounge members when travelling on Virgin Australia flights to New Zealand

 - By day pass: $80/40 for adults/children aged five and above when booked online; children four and below are free; add $10 when paying at the door; Velocity members get a 20% discount and can earn 3-6 points per $ spent—must book online

 With Etihad having invested heavily in the lounge over the past number of years, it has made the lounge feel more like the Qantas First lounge than a traditional hybrid First and Business lounge.